-Email retargeting is the way to re-engage both leads and clients via an email campaign.
+Email retargeting is a way to re-engage both leads and clients via an email campaign.
 Marketers add subscribers to an ad network and show them highly targeted ads while browsing the internet.

 Email retargeting is a powerful way of supplementing email campaigns with display ads.
 It works just like traditional website retargeting except that it allows the marketer to reach email subscribers as opposed to site visitors alone.
-Businesses show personalized ad popups to leads depending on the stage they are in the sales funnel.
-They make offers to prospects who have added products to the shopping cart without purchasing or upsell to customers who have made a previous purchase.
+Businesses show personalized pop up ads to leads depending on the stage they are in the sales funnel.
+They make offers to prospects who abandoned their shopping carts without purchasing or upsell to customers who have made a previous purchase.